Vermilion Energy (NYSE:VET) Stock Price Down 6.6%

 Vermilion Energy Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Monday, October 17th.
-Investors of record on Friday, September 30th will be issued a $0.0628 dividend.
-This is a boost from Vermilion Energy’s previous quarterly dividend of $0.05.
-This represents a $0.25 dividend on an annualized basis and a dividend yield of 1.05%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, October 17th.
+Shareholders of record on Friday, September 30th will be issued a $0.0628 dividend.
 The ex-dividend date is Thursday, September 29th.
-Vermilion Energy’s dividend payout ratio (DPR) is currently 4.77%.
+This is an increase from Vermilion Energy’s previous quarterly dividend of $0.05.
+This represents a $0.25 dividend on an annualized basis and a yield of 1.05%.
+Vermilion Energy’s dividend payout ratio is 4.77%.

-A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
-Covestor Ltd purchased a new stake in Vermilion Energy in the 1st quarter valued at $25,000.
-Capital Impact Advisors LLC raised its position in Vermilion Energy by 7.1% in the 2nd quarter.
-Capital Impact Advisors LLC now owns 23,663 shares of the oil and gas company’s stock valued at $451,000 after buying an additional 1,560 shares during the last quarter.
-Advisor Group Holdings Inc. raised its position in Vermilion Energy by 14.4% in the 4th quarter.
-Advisor Group Holdings Inc. now owns 13,743 shares of the oil and gas company’s stock valued at $173,000 after buying an additional 1,732 shares during the last quarter.
-CWM LLC purchased a new stake in Vermilion Energy in the 1st quarter valued at $37,000.
-Finally, Clear Harbor Asset Management LLC raised its position in Vermilion Energy by 7.8% in the 1st quarter.
-Clear Harbor Asset Management LLC now owns 25,609 shares of the oil and gas company’s stock valued at $538,000 after buying an additional 1,850 shares during the last quarter.
-24.97% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently bought and sold shares of the stock.
+Vanguard Group Inc. raised its stake in shares of Vermilion Energy by 4.3% in the 1st quarter.
+Vanguard Group Inc. now owns 5,114,553 shares of the oil and gas company’s stock valued at $107,508,000 after buying an additional 209,778 shares in the last quarter.
+Acadian Asset Management LLC raised its stake in shares of Vermilion Energy by 480.3% in the 4th quarter.
+Acadian Asset Management LLC now owns 2,270,235 shares of the oil and gas company’s stock valued at $28,558,000 after buying an additional 1,879,004 shares in the last quarter.
+Dimensional Fund Advisors LP raised its stake in shares of Vermilion Energy by 3.0% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 2,219,701 shares of the oil and gas company’s stock valued at $46,658,000 after buying an additional 65,689 shares in the last quarter.
+American Century Companies Inc. raised its stake in shares of Vermilion Energy by 312.1% in the 1st quarter.
+American Century Companies Inc. now owns 1,235,418 shares of the oil and gas company’s stock valued at $25,941,000 after buying an additional 935,659 shares in the last quarter.
+Finally, Bank of Montreal Can raised its stake in shares of Vermilion Energy by 50.6% in the 2nd quarter.
+Bank of Montreal Can now owns 1,132,876 shares of the oil and gas company’s stock valued at $24,079,000 after buying an additional 380,524 shares in the last quarter.
+24.97% of the stock is owned by institutional investors.

 About Vermilion Energy